 Qualification awarded by The MGA Academy of Performing Arts (HNC)

 Duration 1 year (4 or 5 days a week)

 Scheduled teaching per week 20 hours average per week

-It is directed at those students who have left school (or are about to leave) and are intending to pursue vocational training but who either don’t quite yet have the skills required to audition successfully or who do not have the required academic qualifications to start a Bachelor of Arts qualification.
+It is directed at those students who intend pursuing vocational training but who either don’t quite yet have the skills required to audition successfully, or who do not have the required academic qualifications to start a Bachelor of Arts qualification.

 The course is designed to thoroughly prepare you for the process of auditioning and the rigours of taking up a three-year place at a Dance or Drama School, expanding your skill set and enabling you to realise your full potential in your future training.

 MGA Foundation students have gone on to study at, among others, the American Academy of Music and Dramatic Art, Arts Educational Schools, Bird College, Guildford School of Acting, Laine Theatre Arts, Mountview Academy, Performers College, Royal Scottish Academy of Music and Drama – and, of course, The MGA Academy of Performing Arts.

 The Foundation schedule runs for one whole academic year over three full-time terms of training and an HNC qualification is awarded to those who successfully complete all the required modules.

 The course is technique orientated, giving you a solid foundation in a variety of dance styles that will help gain confidence and the skills required to apply for further training.